takumar's perma-audio webpage

 Why

-One motivation is to avoid my audio projects being in any way fundamentally tied to any particular computing platform, and especially not to any audio framework or file format which might be ubiquitous today but obscure in 10 or 20 years.
-No PulseAudio, no ALSA, no OSS, no MP3, no Ogg Vorbis, nothing like any of that.
+One motivation for working in this very minimalist DIY-from-scratch fashion is to avoid my audio projects being in any way fundamentally tied to any particular computing platform, and especially not to any particular audio framework or file format which might be ubiquitous today but obscure in 10 or 20 years.
+No JACK, no PulseAudio, no ALSA, no OSS, no ESD, no MP3, no Ogg Vorbis, no WAV, no AU, nothing like any of that.

 Of course you need to use some kind of audio framework to listen to my projects, but the idea is that they all work, they all work equally well, it is extremely fast and easy to switch from one to the other, and they are all invisible in the synthesis code itself.
-They can (and will!) come and go without consequence.
+They can (and will!) come and go without consequence, and it will take me no time at all to adapt my work to whatever comes after them.

-My programs use nothing but the C standard library and output an audio byte stream to stdout, and that's it.
+My programs use nothing but the C standard library and output audio samples directly to stdout, and that's it.

-Not only do they avoid using transient frameworks, my projects are also very minimalistic and require very little CPU power or memory.
-They run fine on 10 year machines with 32-bit CPUs.
-I haven't had the opportunity to test them yet on 20 year old machines, but I am supremely confident they would run fine there, too.
+Not only do they avoid using transient frameworks, my projects also require very little CPU power or memory.
+They run fine on 10 year old machines with 32-bit CPUs.
+I haven't had the opportunity to test them yet on 20 year old machines, but I'm pretty confident they would run fine there, too.

 In this way my projects are both “future proof” and “past proof”.
 They push back against the ever increasing pace of needless obsolescence which characterises just about all of modern computing, both software and hardware.
 This is part of a broader movement known by the term permacomputing.